Foreign Exchange Guide to Thailand

 - Sending money to Thailand - save on Thai baht bank transfers to Thailand

-- Thai baht exchange rates - latest info & charts.
+- Thai baht exchange rates - latest & historic exchange rates.

 Thai baht (THB) general currency information